cloudneutral/cockroachdb-jdbc/README.md

 ### Supported CockroachDB and JDK Versions

-This driver is CockroachDB version agnostic and supports any version supported by the PostgreSQL JDBC driver v 42.5+ (pgwire protocol v3.0).
+This driver is CockroachDB version agnostic and supports any version supported by the PostgreSQL JDBC driver v 42.6+ (pgwire protocol v3.0).

-It's build for Java 8 at language source and target level but requires Java 17 LTS for building.
+It requires Java 17 (LTS) or later for building and at runtime.
 For more details, see the building section.

 ## URL Properties